wanghaisheng/responsive-landing-page-starter/content/blog/en/getting-started-with-flutter-3-and-vonage-apis.md

   }
 ```

 The _loginUser and _endCall methods are very similar in that all we are doing here is invoking the the loginUser/endCall methods in the native code.
 This is how we trigger the native code when the user presses a button on the UI.
+Within the `_loginUser` we have a variable `token` this should be the JWT value you generated earlier using the Vonage CLI

 ```dart
 Future<void> _loginUser() async {